 6 Minute Read

-Independence Day marks the birth of American freedom – celebrated on the 4th of July to honor the signing of the Declaration of Independence in 1776.
+Independence Day marks the birth of American freedom, celebrated on the 4th of July to honor the signing of the Declaration of Independence in 1776.
 It is a time to reflect, appreciate our freedom, and celebrate.

 Plan ahead for the week of 4th of July celebrations in Grand Junction!
-Festivities include live music, baseball games, and fireworks – everything you need to make this Independence Day memorable and unique.
+Festivities include live music, baseball games, and fireworks—everything you need to make this Independence Day memorable and unique.

 Independence Day Weekend Celebrations & Events

 Friendly reminders: Fireworks are always prohibited in Colorado National Monument, stay away from cliff edges, always pack plenty of water and snacks, and apply sunscreen.
+On extra hot days, consider a portable shade tarp in case you need a rest from the sun's rays.

-Downtown July 4th Parade on Main Street (10 AM Start)
+Downtown July 4th Parade on Main Street (10:00 a.m.
+Start)

 Also happening on the 4th is the Downtown 4th of July Parade!
 Grand Junction’s Main Street will be closed from 1st Street to 9th Street as Downtown becomes extra celebratory with colorful floats, live performances, and patriotic music.
 Downtown has plenty of shade from the tree canopy and the wide pedestrian-friendly sidewalks provide room for everyone to enjoy the parade.
 Plan to stroll through Downtown Grand Junction after the parade and experience 115 sculptures and murals that frame the sidewalks.
 Downtown is all local with no franchises, so enjoy the boutique shops, independent cafes, and privately-owned restaurants.